datawire/ambassador-docs/docs/cloud/latest/developer-portal/index.md

 ## What is the Ambassador Cloud Developer Portal ?

-The Developer Portal is a section that allows you to publish reference and API documentation about services in Ambassador Cloud.
-The Developer Portal consolidates the information from all your environments and all your clusters.
+The Developer Portal is a section that allows you to publish reference and API documentation about your services, it provides you a consolidated view using the information from all your environments and all your clusters.

 ## Features

-The Developer has the following features:
+The Developer Portal has the following features:

 - Service discovery for all your services connected to Ambassador Cloud.
-- API definition of your services.
+- API documentation of your services.
 - Share privately and publicly your Developer Portal.
-(Available soon)
 - Add custom authentication using API Keys filter.
-(Available soon)

 ## Add Open API documentation to Developer Portal